ARKLink Library Card

 Returning Library Material:

-Items may be returned to the Circulation Services desk, the book drop inside the library foyer, or the outside book drop.
+Items may be returned to the Information Services desk, the book drop inside the library foyer, or the outside book drop.

 Courtesy notices are sent five days before an item is due via campus email.
 Overdue notices are sent one day after the item is due via campus email.
 Failure to receive the courtesy or overdue notice does not, however, exempt borrowers from fines.

-The status of checked out items is always available for review online by using My Account or by calling Circulation Services at 870-460-1080.
+The status of checked out items is always available for review online by using My Account or by calling Information Services at 870-460-1080.

 Items Not Returned